×

 https://youthsystemofcare.publichealthcloud.com/www/lms/default.aspx

-Los Angeles County Department of Public Health Substance Abuse Prevention & Control –SAPC – provides monthly trainings on topics related co-occurring disorders and specialty system standards.
+Los Angeles County Department of Public Health Substance Abuse Prevention & Control –SAPC – provides monthly training on topics related to co-occurring disorders and specialty system standards.
 Visit the SAPC training Calendar for list of active trainings available:

 http://publichealth.lacounty.gov/phcommon/public/cal/index.cfm?unit=sapc&prog=pho&ou=ph&cal_id=24